brookhong/brookhong.github.io/_posts/2015-09-15-surfingkeys.md

         l        Scroll right
-        G        Scroll to the bottom of the page gg       Scroll to the top of the page cs       Change scroll target
+        G        Scroll to the bottom of the page gg       Scroll to the top of the page zH       Scroll all the way to the left zL       Scroll all the way to the right cs       Change scroll target

 ### mouse